 More than just a mere subject, food as an art form became irrevocably intertwined with humanity.

 During the Stone Age, cavemen used vegetable juice and animal fats as binding ingredients for paint.
-Meanwhile, the mosaics on Roman floors depict the leftover or “unswept” food from banquets.
+Meanwhile, the mosaics on Roman floors depict leftovers or “unswept” food from banquets.
 Even the Greeks attribute food to their gods and goddesses such as Bacchus, the god of wine, and Ceres, the goddess of grain.

 Food’s role in art has become a metaphor and a celebration of a theme.
 It reveals something beyond the surface—politics, gender, religion, class—as history has undoubtedly proven.